Rocket League: Basics and How it Works

 Players can jump and use "boosts" which significantly increase their speed, not only helping them move around the arena faster and hit the ball (or opponents) with more speed, but also allow them to fly in the air for a short amount of time.

 Professional games of Rocket League are played in a 3v3 format and take roughly five minutes, with sudden-death overtime used to determine a winner if the score is tied when the time runs out.
-Just like any other esports titles, Rocket League has its own meta.
+Just like any other esports title, Rocket League has its own meta.
 However, it is much simpler since it only affects which types of cars the professional players use, making it easier, yet very crucial to understand for anyone looking to learn how to bet on Rocket League.

 Since Rocket League features all the characteristics of a soccer match, learning how to bet on Rocket League is significantly easier than most other esports titles.
 For that reason, Rocket League is a perfect esport for any newcomers to the esports betting world.

-The most frequently used format in most Rocket League matches is either best-of-five (Bo5) or best-of-seven (Bo7).
+The most frequently used format in most matches is either best-of-five (Bo5) or best-of-seven (Bo7).
 Rocket League tends to use an extended format because games are very fast-paced, which is also one of the features that differentiate the Rocket League from other esports.

 Since teams need to win three or even four games to come away victorious, Rocket League also sees far less upset wins, as teams need more than just luck to turn the game around.